 The combined ratio of an insurance provider is a common measure of its operating performance and represents the ratio of its total costs (excluding foreign exchange movements) to total premium income.
-The syndicate's combined ratio for 2016 was 52% (2015: 70%).
+The syndicates combined ratio for 2017 increased to 114% (2016: 52%) driven by the natural catastrophe claims experience during the year.